maxstrauch/neptune/README.md

 Neptune is a network based variant of the popular [SameGame](https://en.wikipedia.org/wiki/SameGame) written in Java using the Java Net API and Java SWING.

 I wrote this program from scratch back in 2009 at high school as a learning project to get used to network programming and deepen my knowledge about SWING.
 Furthermore I tried out various design patterns (like a MVC variant) to get used to them.
-Neptune is based on the [Client–server model](https://en.wikipedia.org/wiki/Client%E2%80%93server_model) where the Neptune Server serves the games to the Neptune clients which compete against each other.
+Neptune is based on the [Client–server model](https://en.wikipedia.org/wiki/Client%E2%80%93server_model) where the Neptune Server serves the game to the Neptune clients which compete against each other.

 The following resources are available in the repository: